demisto/content/Packs/Redmine/Integrations/Redmine/README.md

 A project management and issue tracking system that provides a web-based platform for managing projects, tracking tasks, and handling various types of project-related activities.
-This integration was integrated and tested with version xx of Redmine.
+This integration was integrated and tested with version 5.1.2 of Redmine.

 ## Configure Redmine on Cortex XSOAR